 - Applicants need not be U.S. citizens, but must be employed by a U.S. non-profit academic institution.

 - The Ben & Catherine Ivy Foundation does not discriminate on the basis of race, color, religion, national origin, sex, gender identity, sexual orientation, age, disability or any other legally protected characteristics.

-- $500,000 total, payments received according to completed milestones
+- $500,000 total, payments received at initiation and completion of project

 - Project duration is 24 months

 - Indirect costs not to exceed 10% (included in award total)